dataMC123/HelloWorld/README.md

 # HelloWorld
-First and test repo on GitHub
+First and test repo on GitHub by MC for the Data Scientist class